 Pagefly gives you the most bang for your buck, and it even has a free plan.

-Shogun has more features, but it's more expensive.
+Shogun has more features and an easier interface, but it's more expensive.
 It also has A/B testing built-in.

 The Shopify Theme Customizer is great, but it’s a bit limited.
-It won’t let you drag and drop elements to create a fully custom landing page design.
+Even though (since June 2021) we now have Shopify 2.0 and the added flexibility that comes with it.
+We still cannot create a fully custom landing page design.

 So when you want a completely custom page in Shopify, you need one of the landing page builder apps from the Shopify App Store.

-I know how expensive custom development can be, which is why there needs to be a solution for people that don’t have the budget to hire a developer and just want to do it themselves.
+I know how expensive custom development can be, which is why there needs to be a solution for people that don’t have the budget to hire a developer or just want to get their hands dirty and do it themselves.